-there are secrets buried in Rose’s past, secrets he might not be able to accept.
-But the only hope is for him to discover the whole truth of Rose’s long transformation – the journey into darkness that turned a shy, awkward, village teenager into the “queen” of the top bar in Asia’s most lurid red-light district, Patpong Road.
+Then it’s all disrupted by the appearance of a nightmare figure from Rose’s past, who threatens everything the three of them have built together.
+Poke learns that Rose has kept secrets he might not be able to accept.
+The only hope is for him to discover the whole truth of Rose’s long journey into darkness—the transformation that turned a shy, awkward, village teenager into the “queen” of Asia’s most lurid red-light district, Patpong Road.

 Riveting, genuinely moving, and entirely plausible.
 Miaow’s entry into a stormy adolescence and her parents’ efforts to deal with it are knowingly written.
 Even Bangkok seems more richly detailed than in past adventures . . .
 The Queen of Patpong is a terrific page-turner, and the surprising denouement will thrill readers who want the good guys—or girls—to win in the end.

--- Booklist Starred review
+—Booklist Starred review

-Hallinan takes his Poke Rafferty series to the next level with this taut, offbeat and fast-moving thriller....Sometimes funny, always engrossing, and undeniably authentic”
+Hallinan takes his Poke Rafferty series to the next level with this taut, offbeat and fast-moving thriller....Sometimes funny, always engrossing, and undeniably authentic.

--- Kirkus Reviews Starred review
+—Kirkus Reviews Starred review